codewith-salman/Vincent-pizza-Website/README.md

 - Featured specials and deals section
 - Smooth hover animations and transitions
 - Clean typography and spacing
 - Modern and appetizing UI design
-- Easy customization for different menus

 <p align="right">(<a href="#top">back to top</a>)</p>